Agriculture

 Coffee Plantation in India

-Coffee plantations in India on a commercial scale began in the 18th century during British rule.
-But coffee history in India dates to 1600 AD when the legendary saint Babu Budan planted "seven seeds" of "mocha" from Yemen in the Chandragiri hills of Karnataka.
+Commercial coffee plantation in India began in the 18th century during British rule.
+However, history of coffee production can be traced back to 1600 AD.
+It is said that a legendary saint named Babu Budan smuggled "seven seeds" of “mocha” from Yemen and planted them in the Chandragiri hills of Karnataka.
+This became the legacy that helped shape India’s thriving coffee culture.

 Arabica Coffee